The system command allows you to have the operating system (OS) execute a command, rather than the Lumerical Script Prompt.

 ?cur_time; # current time: Hr, Min, Sec

 This example shows how to start a new instance of the Lumerical GUI from a script file on a Windows computer.
-For example, if you have multiple Lumerical products, you may find it useful to have one product (eg. DEVICE) be able to start a second product (eg. FDTD Solutions).
-The following example will start a new instance of FDTD Solutions that runs the script file runAnalysis.lsf.
+For example, if you have multiple Lumerical products, you may find it useful to have one product (eg. CHARGE) be able to start a second product (eg. FDTD).
+The following example will start a new instance of FDTD that runs the script file runAnalysis.lsf.

 Two variations of the command are provided.
 In the first, a new instance of FDTD Solution is started and will run the script file runAnalysis.lsf.
 When this is executed, the initial instance of the GUI (the one running the system command) will be frozen while the new instance is running.
 The first instance will continue running once the second instance is closed.
 Tip: you should add an 'exit' command to the end of the runAnalysis.lsf script so the new instance automatically closes when it reaches the end of the script.